vivekjami/Solana-Bootcamp-Final-Project/README.md

 ## Overview

-The **Final-Project** provides a user-friendly interface to participate in Ethereum-based auctions.
+The **Final-Project** provides a user-friendly interface to participate in Ethereum-based actions.
 This project ensures transparency and trust in the auction process through the use of smart contracts.
-Users can place bids, monitor ongoing auctions, and claim their winnings seamlessly.
+Users can mint,burn,transfer seamlessly.

 ## Features